SenseNet/docs.sensenet.com/content/api-docs/basic-concepts/04-ordering-paging.md

 # Order by a field in an explicit direction

-The following examples shows how to sort the results by the `Id` field from lowest to highest:
+The following examples shows how to sort the results by the `Price` field from lowest to highest:

 <tab category="basic-concepts" article="ordering-paging" example="orderExplicitDirection" />

 # Order by a field in reverse order

-The following example shows how to sort the results by the `CreationDate` field from closest to earliest:
+The following example shows how to sort the results by the `StartingDate` field from closest to earliest:

 <tab category="basic-concepts" article="ordering-paging" example="reverseOrder" />